TRENDING:

 Christie Oneill

-Christie Oneill is a fourth-year student majoring in Psychology with a minor in English.
+Christie Oneill is the President of the University Times.
+She is a fourth-year student majoring in Psychology with a minor in English.
 She is a creative and passionate addition to the team!

 Related Posts